Teacher Training Programme with the Leicestershire Secondary SCITT

 We are a school-based teacher training route.
 This means our teacher training programme is built around time in the classroom with you working alongside practising teachers.
 You observe them, support them, complete some small group work, begin and finish the lesson with a starter or plenary.
 After this, you may do some team teaching and then, when you are ready, you take over some class teaching responsibilities.

 The University of Leicester PGCE currently offers 120 days in school.
 Our teacher training programme offers 186 days in school.
 With that extra time, you have the opportunity to develop at YOUR pace.
-To try new things and see what works, before taking on more lessons.
+Try new things and see what works, before taking on more lessons.
 By Christmas, you are teaching 7 lessons each week.
 By the end of the programme, you will be teaching 12 lessons.
-This is about half of a teaching timetable.
+This is about half a teaching timetable.